Sarina Joos

 Sarina Joos (born 24 June 2006) is a Swiss-Italian figure skater who now represents Italy.
-Representing Italy, she is the 2024 Italian national champion.
+Representing Italy, she is the 2024 Italian national champion and the 2025 CS Nepela Memorial bronze medalist.

-Representing Switzerland, she is the 2022 CS Warsaw Cup silver medalist.
-On the junior level, Joos is the 2022 European Youth Olympic Winter Festival bronze medalist and a two-time Swiss junior national medalist (silver in 2022, bronze in 2020).
+Representing Switzerland, she is the 2022 CS Warsaw Cup silver medalist and 2023 Swiss national bronze medalist.
+On the junior level, Joos is the 2022 European Youth Olympic bronze medalist and a two-time Swiss junior national medalist (silver in 2022, bronze in 2020).

 Personal life

 Joos was born on 24 June 2006 in Zürich, Switzerland to an Italian mother and Swiss father.
 Her younger sister, Noemi, is also a competitive figure skater.

 Career

 Early career

 Joos began learning how to skate in 2015.
 Her early coaches included Gheorghe Chiper, Zoltán Kelemen, and Kelsey McNeil.

 She made her national debut at the 2019–20 Swiss Junior Championships, Joos won the bronze medal.

 Skating for Switzerland

-2021–22 season
+2021–22 season: Junior international debut

 Making her first appearance on the Junior Grand Prix series, Joos placed eleventh at the 2021 JGP Poland.
 She then went on to win the silver medal at both the 2021 Tirnavia Ice Cup and the 2021 Merano Cup.

 At the 2021–22 Swiss Junior Championships, Joos won the silver medal behind Kimmy Repond.
 She ended the season by winning a bronze at the 2022 European Youth Olympic Festival in Vuokatti, Finland.